yz599/2020_2/2020/Notes_concepts/1_Statistical.md

 - When you have the distribution of sampling mean (based on LoC), you'll be good to know the the interval of the sample mean occurring 95% of the time.

->Distribution of sample mean is know - what is interval that is likely to happen 95 out of 100 times. **It's sample-dependent**
+**The confidence interval is varying from sample to sample -- sample-dependent**

 A 95% confidence interval means that if you **repeat your study** with a new sample **in exactly the same way** 100 times, you can expect your estimate to lie within the specified range